-- (f) The mandatory minimum entry qualification is: - (i) an AQF Certificate III or equivalent skills, knowledge and experience; and - (ii) appropriate license(s) where applicable. - (g) Fully qualified tradespersons with limited recent practical experience will commence at pay point 5 of the Trade Technical classification as a minimum, and will progress to the pay point 6 on the successful completion of the probationary period. - (h) Fully qualified tradespersons with substantial recent, practical trade experience will commence at pay point 7 of the Trade Technical classification as a minimum.

-- An open entry process applies, having regard to established guidelines, which allows new Trade Technical employees to be appointed above pay point 7 of the Trade Technical classification in recognition of relevant skill and experience. - (j) Pay progression requirements for Trade Technical employees are competency based and defined in the Job Model Guidelines. - (k) Pay progressions outside of the employee achievement plan will be effective from the date a completed application was submitted, provided it meets the necessary requirements and is approved for progression.
-The application will be assessed by Territory Generation within 10 working days.
+- (e) The mandatory minimum entry qualification is: - (i) An AQF Certificate III or equivalent skills, knowledge and experience; and - (ii) Appropriate license(s) where applicable. - (f) Fully qualified tradespersons with limited recent practical experience will commence at pay point 5 of the Trade Technical classification as a minimum, and will progress to the pay point 6 on the successful completion of the probationary period. - (g) Fully qualified tradespersons with substantial recent, practical trade experience will commence at pay point 7 of the Trade Technical classification as a minimum. - (h) An open entry process applies, having regard to established guidelines, which allows new Trade Technical employees to be appointed above pay point 7 of the Trade Technical classification in recognition of relevant skill and experience. - (i) Pay progression requirements for Trade Technical employees are subject to clause 45 (Pay Progression) and clause 46 (Performance Achievement).